-If you don’t want to find your own web hosting, WordPress.com is a slightly different platform which is not self-hosted.
+If you don’t want to find your own web hosting, WordPress.com is a slightly different platform that is not self-hosted.
 When you sign up for a WordPress.com plan, similar to most website builders, your web hosting comes free and part of the package.
 However, it’s nowhere near as good as WordPress.org

 Whilst most WordPress web hosting companies offer the same thing, there will be a few exceptions, including uptime guarantee, managed or unmanaged hosting, price, etc.